 The College has considerable reliance on continued government funding through the UHI Regional Strategic Body.
-For 2017/2018, this equated to 73% of the College's revenue and this level of requirement is not expected to significantly diminish.
+For 2018/2019, this equated to 71% of the College's revenue (71% for 2017/18) and in the medium term, this level of requirement is not expected to significantly diminish.
 Given the current tightening of government spending, there can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.